jlab-sensing/GreenerGreenHouses/BeagleBoneBlack/README.md

 5. `telnet 192.168.1.123 50123` to connect to the DC11.
 (192.168.1.123:50123)
 6. In the telnet shell, use the `?` command to view all possible commands and their descriptions.
 7. To set the LED brightness, use the following commands:
-    1. `mode m` to change to manual mode (default auto for use with the companion application).
+    1. `mode m` to change to manual mode (the default is auto for use with the companion application).
     2. `lo [0-2000]` where the number is the brightness in tenths of a percent. (ex.
 1000 corresponds to 100.0%, and 50 corresponds to 5.0%.)
     3. `ls all` to apply the light output to all light bars.